TihanPelser/MEG421-Practicals/README.md

 The practical consisted of 3 different aspects; each addressed seperately.

-The descriptions below were adapted from the instruction :
+The descriptions below were adapted from the instruction sheets (written by Dr. Theunis Botha):

 ## Practical 1
 A sensor value should be recorded by a PIC32MM, the output should be displayed by means